 Humidity is very important when it comes to Bearded Dragons.
 They are desert / scrubland dwelling creatures of outback Australia and their habitat in general is extremely dry.
 Most reptile owners assume that reptiles require a humid environment – and in many cases they’d be right.
 However a constant high humidity for a bearded dragon can be detrimental for their health.
 Causing problems from Upper Respiratory Tract Infections to mould.
 When I was in Victoria, some days in summer would have a humidity level of less than 10%.

 Aim for a humidity level of around 35-40% but no higher.
-We go into this in a bit more depth in our article Questions About Bearded Dragon Care which is worth a read for extra tips.
+We go into this in a bit more depth in our article Questions About Bearded Dragon Care.
+It is worth a read for extra tips.

 Decorations / Rocks, Plants and Logs

 In this case it’s really only your imagination that limits you here.
 I’ve seen some bearded dragon setups that are really quite bland and sterile looking.
 One basking log, a small cave and a bowl for food… Imagine if this was your home – you’d probably get quite bored quite quickly.
-Yes, Bearded Dragons Can Get Bored – and an enclosure that is too minimal could possibly cause some activities such as glass surfing, or other stress activities.
+Yes, Bearded Dragons Can Get Bored.
+An enclosure that is too minimal could possibly cause some activities such as glass surfing, or other stress activities.

 I like to create my vivariums to look good in the room they are in.
-More importantly still providing interest including a variety of things for Beardie to climb on, sit on, hide under or relax in front of.
-Be mindful not to overcrowd the tank your bearded will still require space to move around.
-You can put in some real plants if you want to (but make sure they’re safe for Bearded Dragons, as they’ll probably eat them).
+More importantly still providing interest including a variety of things for the bearded dragon to climb on, sit on, hide under or relax in front of.
+Be mindful not to overcrowd the tank your bearded dragon will still require space to move around.
+You can put in some real plants if you want to.
+Make sure they’re safe for bearded dragons, as they’ll probably eat them.
 Real plants can be put in pots or trays with dirt.
 Make sure the dirt you use is sterile though, as bearded dragons can pick up parasites from soil.
 The only other downside with real plants is that they need watering and this can increase the humidity.
 So keep your eye on that.

-Of course, you can also use plastic plants to spice up the decor and provide hiding places – but do beware that bearded dragons are omnivores (more on that later) and they will potentially try to nosh on those fake plastic leaves so they’ll need to be tough enough to withstand dragon teeth.
+Of course, you can also use plastic plants to spice up the decor and provide hiding places.
+Do beware that bearded dragons are omnivores.
+They will potentially try to nosh on those fake plastic leaves.
+The fake plants need to be tough enough to withstand dragon teeth.

-Small water features are OK, but again watch that humidity and make sure there’s no possibility for Beardie to drown in them.
+Small water features are OK, but watch that humidity.
+Make sure there’s no possibility for your bearded dragon to drown in them.

-Bearded Dragons are omnivores – meaning they eat both live food (meat) and vegetables.
+Bearded dragons are omnivores – meaning they eat both live food (meat) and vegetables.
 The types of food and the ratios of meat to veg changes depending on the ages.
-Our article on What Do Bearded Dragons Eat provides some really good information, as well as the article about Which Fruits and Vegetables Do Bearded Dragons Eat goes into more depth about that.
+Our article on Which Live Foods Do Bearded Dragons Eat provides some really good information.
+The article about Which Vegetables Do Bearded Dragons Eat goes into more depth about vegetable diet.

 Baby bearded dragons require more (but smaller) insects than Adult dragons, who’ll eat more variety of vegetables than babies.

-You can buy live food online and at many reputable pet stores – and the vegetables are available at pretty much every supermarket.
+You can buy live food online and at many reputable pet stores.
+The vegetables are available at pretty much every supermarket.

-Avoid wild insects or flowers/greens though – you don’t what they contain and could be full of parasites or chemicals that will be harmful.
+Avoid wild insects or flowers/greens though.
+You don’t what they contain and they could be full of parasites or chemicals that will be harmful.

-Bearded Dragons require a good calcium intake so you may need to look at some calcium supplement to go along with their diet.
-But, make sure your UVB lamps are up to scratch too because dietary calcium cannot be absorbed properly with vitamin D3 and Beardies (like humans) create this through their skin using UVB.
-Dietary supplements of Vitamin D3 are shown to be largely ineffective at improving calcium metabolism and the only satisfactory way is proper UV light.
+Bearded Dragons require a good calcium intake.
+You may need to look at some calcium supplement to go along with their diet.
+Make sure your UVB lamps are up to scratch too because dietary calcium cannot be absorbed properly with vitamin D3.
+Bearded dragons (like humans) create this through their skin using UVB.
+Dietary supplements of Vitamin D3 are shown to be largely ineffective at improving calcium metabolism.
+The only satisfactory way is proper UV light.

 Finally, you’ll want to find yourself a good, reputable Exotic Vet in your area.
-Normal vets generally aren’t specialists in Bearded Dragons and many normal vets will tell you your dragon is fine when in fact they’re not.
+Normal vets generally aren’t specialists in Bearded Dragons.
+Many normal vets will tell you your dragon is fine when in fact they’re not.
 A good Herpetologist Vet will be worth their weight in gold if things start to go wrong.
 It’s worth finding one now rather than waiting until something does go wrong.
-If nothing else, you’ll probably want an annual checkup (with a faecal checkup) to make sure Beardie hasn’t picked up any parasites.
+If nothing else, you’ll probably want an annual checkup (with a faecal checkup) to make sure your bearded dragon hasn’t picked up any parasites.